DHRI-Curriculum/intro-python-workshop/lessons.md

 ## Your first script

 First, let's begin with the text editor.
-Open your text editor of choice (such as VS Code) and create a new file with this line:
+Open your text editor of choice (such as Visual Studio Code) and create a new file with this line:

 ```python
 print("Hello world!")